FreddyDoesIT/WikipediaAPI/README.md

 First please make sure you have installed meteor, mongoDB, and React.

-If you want to run it locally, then follow this.
-Then run the following commands in your terminal.
+If you want to run it locally, follow this and run the following commands in your terminal.

 ```
 git clone https://github.com/FreddyDoesIT/WikipediaAPI.git